Renatuscape/Nyarlathopet/README.md

     * Pet tantrums (high rage)

 ### Misc
+**Content**
+* Add non-risky level 1 area with magic/pet that can easily be summoned from Boston artefacts

 **Magick and Occultism**
 * Rename human stat magick to occultism in code and displays
 * Horrors should use magick stat, humans should use occultism